True Stress - True Strain Curve: Part Three

 True Stress at Maximum Load

 The true stress at maximum load corresponds to the true tensile strength.
-For most materials necking begins at maximum load at a value of strain where the true stress equals the slope of the flow curve.
-Let su and eu denote the true stress and true strain at maximum load when the cross-sectional area of the specimen is Au.
-The ultimate tensile strength is given by
+Necking typically initiates at maximum load when the true stress equals the flow curve's slope.
+For a specimen with cross-sectional area Au, the true stress (σu) and true strain (εu) at maximum load relate to the ultimate tensile strength through:

 Eliminating Pmax yields